Vauxhall Zafira Tourer (2012-2018) Review

 On the trim front, you’ll want a Techline car if you can find one.
 These were versions aimed at company car fleets that came fully loaded despite being cheaper than most other versions (private buyers were discouraged from buying these versions with hefty discounts on the other), so used buyers should stand to make savings on them, too.

 As a seven-seater SUV of a certain age, the Vauxhall Zafira Tourer had no shortage of rivals to compete with.
-Probably the most recognisable of them - not to mention the best - were the Citroen Grand C4 Picasso, the Ford S-MAX and the Volkswagen Sharan
+Probably the most recognisable of them, not to mention the best, were the Citroen Grand C4 Picasso, the Ford S-MAX and the Volkswagen Sharan.

-Comfort and design: Vauxhall Zafira interior
+Comfort and design: Vauxhall Zafira Tourer interior

 "Buy an early Zafira Tourer, and the dashboard layout you’ll encounter verges on bamboozling.
 The centre console is absolutely festooned with buttons and knobs.
-All the various controls are big, chunky and clearly marked, but there’s just so many of them that it’s tricky to remember what everything does, and picking out the button you want at a glance is difficult."
+All the various controls are big, chunky and clearly marked, but there are just so many of them that it’s tricky to remember what everything does, and picking out the button you want at a glance is difficult."

 Later cars were given a new infotainment system, which greatly simplified the dashboard layout.
 Aside from the shortcut buttons next to the screen, there were just a few logically placed controls for the air-con.
 Much more like it.